jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

   (a) ensure that no person other than those referred to in subsection (1) is present; and (b) advise the complainant of the complainant's right to request the presence of any person under subsection (1)﻿(h).

-### 98 Application of sections 103 to 105 of Evidence Act 2006
+### 98 Application of subpart 5 of Part 3 of Evidence Act 2006
-If an oral evidence order is made, sections 103 to 105 of the Evidence Act 2006 apply with any necessary modifications to the taking of the oral evidence.
+If an oral evidence order is made, subpart 5 (alternative ways of giving evidence) of Part 3 (trial process) of the Evidence Act 2006 applies with any necessary modifications to the taking of the oral evidence.

 ### 99 Oral evidence must be recorded
 (1) Oral evidence must be recorded and that record must be authenticated.